 Families, caregivers, educators, and librarians can use the Day By Day Ohio Family Literacy Calendar at home, library, classroom, or on the go.
 With a perpetual calendar featuring songs, activities, book suggestions, and videos, Day By Day Ohio supports early literacy skills and helps young children get ready for school.
 This project of the State Library and Ohio Ready to Read promotes family literacy and family engagement across Ohio.

 Visit the Day By Day Ohio Website Visit the Day By Day Ohio Media Kit page

 Ohio Ready to Read

-Summer Reading Program
+Summer Library Program

 Summer Food Service Program

 - The Reading ‘Round the Clock initiative features three videos designed to help parents and caregivers help children practice reading.
 Reading on the Go, Reading for a Purpose , and Reading on the Screen give parents and care givers concrete, easy tips to help their children become stronger readers and meet the Third Grade Reading Guarantee.
 They are perfect for sharing with your community at the library, during community events, and on your website.
-Find a collection of companion flyers with additional tips on INFOhio’s Third Grade Reading Guarantee page<.
-The flyers and videos were developed by INFOhio, the State Library of Ohio, Ohio Educational Library Media Association, and the Ohio PTA.
+Find a collection of companion flyers with additional tips on INFOhio’s Beginning Readers Resource Page.
+The flyers and videos were developed by INFOhio, the State Library, Ohio Educational Library Media Association, and the Ohio PTA.
 They are available to all Ohioans for free download.